CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Does the manufacturer offer regular updates and quick security patches?
-It is particularly important that the manufacturer responds promptly to known security flaws.
+It is particularly important that the manufacturer reacts promptly to known safety deficiencies.
 + Can maintenance contracts be concluded for the product?
 Often access to updates and support services of the manufacturer is only possible in conjunction with a valid maintenance contract.
 Can the maintenance contracts specify maximum response times for problem solving?
-A maintenance contract is only appropriate if the guaranteed reaction and recommissioning times can meet the specified availability requirements.
+A maintenance contract is only suitable if the guaranteed reaction and restart times can meet the specified availability requirements.
 + Does the dealer or manufacturer provide a technical support service (hotline) that is able to help in case of problems?
 This aspect should be part of a maintenance contract.
 When concluding the contract, it must be ensured that the hotline or support staff also speak the language of the people who will usually call there.